 Note: Feline Nutrition provides feline health and nutrition information as a public service.
 Diagnosis and treatment of specific conditions should always be in consultation with your own veterinarian.
 Feline Nutrition disclaims all warranties and liability related to the veterinary advice and information provided on this site.

 Dr. Lyn Thomson trained at the University of Bristol in England and is studying with the Australasian College of Nutritional and Environmental Medicine.
 A dedicated and experienced advocate of bio-appropriate nutrition, Lyn practices in Auckland, New Zealand.
-Her Raw Essentials stores have grown to six retail locations, providing a variety of raw diet products for cats and dogs.
+Her Raw Essentials stores have grown to seven retail locations, providing a variety of raw diet products for cats and dogs.